minseok127/Hash-Simulator/README.md

 **This repository is a summary of the hash function chapter of The Art of Computer Programming that I read when I was an undergraduate.
-It also includes my efforts to understand and analyze the characteristics of hash functions in my own way.
-The purpose of this repository is to remind myself.**
+It also includes my efforts to understand and analyze the characteristics of hash functions in my own way.**

 Hash Simulator
 ==============